EQEmu/eqemu-docs-v2/docs/quest-api/npc-item-handin.md

 - This captures all item hand-ins, making it easier to debug and track player transactions.
 - Logs can be output to both the console and GM chat for real-time monitoring.

+## Always Return Items

+Part of the fundamental change in the new system is that instead of only conditionally returning items, sometimes in scripts, sometimes in the source, we **always** return items unless the script or source specifically **consumed** the item handed in.

+!!! warning

+	This can sometimes create issues if you wrote your own way of handling items.
+If you want to disable this behavior (not recommended) you can do so with rule **Items:AlwaysReturnHandins**

 ## Related Plugin Changes

 This update includes corresponding changes to quest plugins.
 See the associated plugin update: [ProjectEQ Quest Plugin Changes #1403](https://github.com/ProjectEQ/projecteqquests/pull/1403)